 How long should I keep the dumpster for a kitchen remodel?

-Demo phase only most homeowners and contractors finish the heavy debris work in 3 to 5 days.
-The 7-day rental window covers it comfortably.
+Demo phase only.
+Most homeowners and contractors finish the heavy debris work in 3 to 5 days, and the 7-day rental window covers it comfortably.
 For a multi-week remodel, you don't need the bin between demo and finish.
 A separate 10-yard rental for the finish week (when packaging from new cabinets and appliances arrives) is cheaper than holding the demo bin for the whole 3 to 4 week project.

 Can I throw old appliances in the kitchen remodel dumpster?